Responding to a cyber security incident

 A business continuity plan that outlines procedures to maintain patient care is essential.

 Lack of access to electronic medical records is not in itself a reason to decline to see patients.
-Lack of access to electronic medical records will impede patient care and make it difficult to continue to practise, but patients will still expect to be seen.
+Lack of access to medical records will impede patient care and make it difficult to continue to practise, but patients will still expect to be seen.
 This should be covered in your business continuity plan.
+For example you may have to revert to paper and treat every patient as a new patient.

 Retrieving patient information

-Explain to patients there is an IT issue and the medical records system is unavailable so you will need some information from them, or ask the patient to access their My Health Record.
+Explain to patients there is an IT issue and that the medical records system is unavailable so you will need some information from them.
+You may also ask the patient to access their My Health Record.

 In some cases, without access to a patient’s medical records you may need to go back to basics and take a history.
 Check with the patient for allergies before prescribing medication and if any pathology or imaging results are outstanding.